 UTILITY SERVICES RECEIVABLE - This balance consists of amounts due from customers within and around the Tulsa metropolitan area for utility service.
 Unbilled revenue is accrued and included in utility services receivable for services that were provided, but not billed at year end.
-Utility services receivable included \$9,193 and \$7,934 of accrued unbilled revenue for the Water fund and Sewer fund, respectively, as of June 30, 2020, and \$6,958 and \$7,070 for the Water fund and Sewer fund, respectively, as of June 30, 2019.
-The Authority recorded an allowance for uncollectible accounts of \$133 and \$158 for Water fund and Sewer fund, respectively, as of June 30, 2020 and \$112 and \$157 for Water fund and Sewer fund, respectively, as of June 30, 2019.
+Utility services receivable included \$5,753 and \$5,948 of accrued unbilled revenue for the Water fund and Sewer fund, respectively, as of June 30, 2021, and \$9,193 and \$7,934 for the Water fund and Sewer fund, respectively, as of June 30, 2020.
+The Authority recorded an allowance for uncollectible accounts of \$590 and \$465 for Water fund and Sewer fund, respectively, as of June 30, 2021 and \$133 and \$158 for Water fund and Sewer fund, respectively, as of June 30, 2020.

-CAPITAL ASSETS - Capital assets purchased or acquired at an initial cost of \$5 or more are carried at historical cost.
+CAPITAL ASSETS - Capital assets purchased or acquired at an initial cost of \$5 or more and having a useful life of more than one year are carried at historical cost.
 Contributed assets are recorded at acquisition value as of the date donated.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance is expensed as incurred.
 Interest cost incurred during the construction phase of capital assets of the enterprise activities is recognized as an expense in the period in which the cost is incurred.